Market overview: Financial markets focus on US elections

 In percent

 The graphic shows the performance of yields to maturity on 10-year government bonds in Switzerland, the USA and Germany.
 10-year yields to maturity are an important benchmark for interest rate developments.
 A strong downward trend can be observed over the long term.
-However, we have seen a trend reversal towards higher interest rates since early 2020.
-Yet, yields to maturity did fall sharply again at the end of 2023.
-The stagnating decline in US inflation has created fresh upward pressure recently.
+However, we have seen a trend reversal towards higher interest rates since early 2020, although yields to maturity did fall sharply again at the end of last year.
+While the sluggish fall in US inflation over the first six months of the year created fresh upward pressure, there have been signs of a trend reversal for the past two months.

 Source: SIX, Bloomberg Barclays